windkomo/oldblog/source/_posts/welkomo.md

 ---

 Welkomo !
 This is my first post.
-This blog will contain posts about things I like in life : video games, web development and maybe a few minor subjects : health, food, sports...
+This blog will contain posts about my favorite things : video games, web development, health..
+Stay tuned !